-Notice anything different on your I-670 and/or I-270 commute this week?
+Notice anything different on your I-670 and/or I-270 commute lately?
 Could be the nine 600-square-foot, 110,000-pound digital signs towering over the freeway.

 BROUGHT TO YOU BY

 “It might sound counter-intuitive, but studies have shown traveling at slower speeds actually keeps traffic moving better because it avoids the ‘stop and go’ conditions which can cause more accidents,” said ODOT Director Jerry Wray.
 “Ultimately, we believe the combination of the extra travel lane and the reduced speed limits will allow for a more reliable commute for travelers along that route.”

 ODOT has installed more than 30 traffic cameras to monitor the lane for any obstructions, reports The Dispatch.
 The right shoulder of I-670 will be free for disabled vehicles to use.

 The $61 million project is officially complete.
 Visit ODOT.com for more information on the project and the new traffic patterns.